flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Jerry Michalski
         - Won't be around for next one or next three
             - 2w in Baja California
-                - Facilitating a summit meet
+                - Facilitating a summit meeting to try to reduce [[open source fragmentation]]
+                - On the intent of writing a declaration, credo, etc.
             - Then another in Geneva \o/
                 - July 26th Wednesday is the event
                 - Travelling back home on the 30th